 Immunotherapeutic agents use or modify immune mechanisms Overview of the Immune System The immune system distinguishes self from nonself and eliminates potentially harmful nonself molecules and cells from the body.
 The immune system also has the capacity to recognize and destroy... read more .
-Use of these agents is rapidly evolving; new classes, new agents, and new uses of current agents are certain to be developed.
-A number of different classes of immunotherapeutic agents have been developed (see also table Some Immunotherapeutic Agents in Clinical Use Some Immunotherapeutic Agents in Clinical Use ):
+Use of these agents is rapidly evolving; new classes, new agents, and new uses of current agents are continuing to be developed.
+A number of different classes of immunotherapeutic agents have been developed (see also table ):

 Soluble cytokine receptors

 Monoclonal antibodies (mAbs) are manufactured in vitro to recognize specific targeted antigens (Ags); they are used to treat solid and hematopoietic tumors, inflammatory disorders, and infections.
 Most mAbs in clinical use target a single Ag, but a few are engineered to be bispecific.
 The monoclonal antibodies that are currently in clinical use include